-Saving Acorns: Being Prepared For What Comes10:57 AM
+Saving Acorns: Preparing For What Comes10:57 AM

 Hello, everyone!
 Time goes so fast doesn’t it?
 I’ve been meaning to get a post up here for weeks now but I just kept getting overwhelmed by schoolwork.
 That also means I haven’t been writing though.
 (Aside from class papers, that is.)
 But even though I am not writing, I still have ideas and inspired moments about the project I have going.
 And I always have ideas about future projects that I know I won’t be able to get to anytime soon.

 Sage Cohen, author of The Productive Writer, tells us that even though we can’t be seated at our desk with notebook open and pen poised every time an idea hits us, it is realistic to have fast, efficient systems for “capturing the seed of an idea and storing it for later.”
 She calls these little vessels of future writing, “acorns.”

 In her book, she gives us some possible systems and strategies for being prepared for what comes and getting it down quickly.
 You may only need one of these, or maybe a mix of them, depending on when inspiration hits you.

 “Index Cards: This old school tool is one of my favorites because it’s easy to use and I am comforted by seeing my own handwriting.
 I stash index cards where I sleep, where I work, eat, and travel.
 So any time I have an idea, there’s a fast and easy way to write it down.